 Get a Ljubljana city card from the Tourist Information Centre

-You can purchase your Ljubljana card from the Tourist Information Centre.
+You can purchase your Ljubljana card from the Tourist Information Centre (or online here).
 This will help to save on entrance prices to over 20 of Ljubljana’s top attractions as well as cover bus transportation costs around the city and to the airport.
 All major things to do in Ljubljana will be covered.

 It’s a great value, and with a Ljubljana map, you’re off to a good start.